 Title: Professor of Practice

-Born in North Dakota, Russell Ryan received his first piano lessons at the age of six.
-He was prize winner several times at the San Francisco Junior Bach Festival and performed as a soloist for four consecutive years.
-After completion of his piano studies under Paul Hersh at the San Francisco Conservatory of Music, he participated in master classes at the Juilliard School in New York, and subsequently moved to Austria, where he studied piano chamber music under Georg Ebert at Vienna’s University for Music and Performing Arts, graduating with honors.
+Born in North Dakota, USA, and received his first piano lessons at the age of six.
+He performed several times as a soloist at the San Francisco Junior Bach Festival for four consecutive years.
+After his studies at the San Francisco Conservatory of Music with Paul Hersh, he participated in masterclasses at the Juilliard School in New York, and subsequently moved to Austria, where he studied piano chamber music under Prof. Georg Ebert at Vienna’s University for Music and the Performing Arts, graduating with honors.

-In 1985, Ryan became a member of staff of the vocal department at Vienna’s University for Music and Performing Arts, where, as of 1991, he worked as assistant in the lied-class of Edith Mathis.
-For several years he was also accompanist of the Wiener Singverein and frequently gave master classes for lied, opera and musical theatre at international festivals, such as the Jugendfestival Bayreuth, the Wiener Meisterkurse, Gino Bechi Festival in Florence, the Oslo Music Academy, and the Austrian Cultural Forum.
-In 2008, he received a professorship of practice for collaborative piano at Arizona State University and is guest instructor at the Institute for the International Education of Students (IES) in Vienna, where he is in charge of the Vocal Performance Class.
-He also is a guest artist at the Fairbanks Summer Arts Festival and Middlebury Summer program.
+In 1985 he became a member of staff of the vocal department at Vienna’s University for Music and Performing Arts, where, as of 1991, he worked as assistant in the lied-class of Edith Mathis.
+For several years he was also accompanist of the Wiener Singverein and frequently gave master classes for lied, opera and musical theatre at international festivals, such as the Jugendfestival Bayreuth, the Wiener Meisterkurse, the Gino Bechi Festival in Florence and the Oslo Music Academy.
+In 2008, he received a Professorship of Practice for Collaborative Piano at Arizona State University and is guest instructor at the Institute for the International Education of Students (IES) in Vienna, where he is in charge of the Vocal Performance Class.
+He also has been a guest artist at the Fairbanks Summer Arts Festival and Middlebury Summer program.

-Ryan performs regularly as a soloist and collaborative artist throughout China, Europe, Israel, Japan and the U. S. He appeared in many radio and television broadcasts, recorded several CDs and successfully concertized in the Wiener Konzerthaus, Wiener Festwochen, the Menuhin Festival Gstaad, the Grieg Festivals in Oslo and Bergen, the Lincoln and Kennedy Center Series, Amsterdam’s Concertgebouw and the Schleswig-Holstein Musikfestival in Germany, to mention only but a few venues.
-In addition, he performed at New York's Carnegie Hall, accompanying Hugo Wolf’s major song-cycles on several evenings.
+He performs regularly as a soloist and collaborative artist throughout Europe, the USA, Israel, Japan, and China.
+He has appeared in many radio and television broadcasts and has recorded several CDs, including the most recent recording of Schulhoff’s Concerto Doppio with Ulrike Anton and David Parry with the English Chamber Orchestra.
+Through the years, he has concertized extensively with the Austrian baritone,Wolfgang Holzmair, with whom he has recorded the Mahler Lieder cycles, Hugo Wolf, Schubert and Krenek, Music from Theresianstadt, and many live radio broadcasts.
+Chamber Music CDs include the Complete Flute Trios of J. Haydn, Austrian Flute Music through the Centuries (Zeitsprünge), and works by Hans Gal with the Austrian Flutist, Ulrike Anton.
+Mr. Ryan has concertized at the Wiener Festwochen, Wigmore Hall, the Concertgebouw, the Menuhin Festival Gstaad, the Grieg Festival Oslo, Bergenser Festspillene, the Wiener Musikverein, Wiener Konzerthaus, the Lincoln and Kennedy Center Series, the Berlin Konzerthaus and the Schleswig-Holstein Musikfestival in Germany, to mention only but a few venues.
+In addition, he performed in the Weill Recital Hall at New York's Carnegie Hall, accompanying Hugo Wolf’s major song-cycles on several evenings.